Finance and Investments

 You can also visit our homeowner's page to learn more about how our modern, tech-enabled services are helping people ditch property management in the markets mentioned in this article including Austin, San Antonio, Tampa, Raleigh/Durham, Dallas/Fort Worth, Houston, Miami and more.

-Disclaimer: A major city doesn’t represent one 'housing market', but rather many housing markets within every locality.
+Disclaimer: This article should not be considered financial advice.
+A major city doesn’t represent one 'housing market', but rather many housing markets within every locality.
 A good buy in Miami isn't necessarily the same as a good buy in Tampa.
 Some cities have consistent demand, others will go through fluctuations based on supply and demand.
 It’s important to consult with a professional and consider your personal financial situation, local microeconomic factors and other risk factors before choosing to invest in real estate.
-This article should not be considered financial advice.

 About the author